Skip to content

 Even my teachers in school have inspired me.
 I was never the most confident - I was always used to tell myself ‘I can’t’.
 My teachers and my mum reminded me that I can.

 Rising above setbacks is a big part of our brand ethos and DNA..
-You recently had to push your fight back against Joshua Buatsi, how are you recovering to fight again after your back injury?
-And What is your advice for rising above setbacks?
+What is your advice for rising above setbacks?

 What is the one motto you live by?